What are the Best EMF Shielding Fabrics/Materials?

 Copper Wire Mesh

-6.)
+8.)
 If you are building a new structure and know that there are nearby microwave sources (such as a neighbor’s WiFi or local cell towers), you may want to consider putting an aluminum mesh in the walls during construction (this is a less expensive option than the copper mesh above).
 This will reduce the RF by 40 dB (10,000 times reduction) if installed in a way where there are no leaks.
-For the aluminum mesh product, you get a 10% discount if you use the code EMFA-10 at checkout.
-If grounded, this product will also reduce AC electric fields in your new home.
+When grounded properly, this product will also reduce AC electric fields in your new home.

-7.)
+9.)
 AL60 Wall Shield is a very effective material for reducing RF and electric fields.
 It is also very cost effective for its shielding capability (60 dB at 2.0 GHz).
 For a project where you want to shield the inside wall of a wireless smart meter (where there is no opt-out), this is a material to use.
 At this price, you can even double up the material for better shielding.
 Shield an area that is approximately 8′ by 8′ on the inside wall and put a Smart Meter Guard over the wireless smart meter.
-You can also put 1 mm thick aluminum foil on the entire inside wall from the smart meter and an even thicker 4′ x 4′ aluminium sheet (see your local hardware store) directly behind the pulsing meter.
+You can also put 1 mm thick aluminum foil on the entire inside wall from the smart meter and an even thicker 4′ x 4′ aluminum sheet (see your local hardware store) directly behind the pulsing meter.

 10.)
 For electric field shielding projects such as tubing for CPAP machines or electrical cables for lamps, this ESD Static Fabric is a good option.
 It will need to be properly grounded.
 ElectraHealth also has a new product out called Safe Wrap that is perfect for shielding electrical cables.

 I hope this page has helped you to better understand the complex topic of EMF shielding.
 If you have any questions or would like to be connected to a local EMF consultant that can assist with your shielding project, please send me a message.